memgraph/docs/cypher-manual/deleting-nodes-and-relationships.md

 MATCH (node) DELETE node;
 ```

-But, openCypher prevents accidental deletion of edges.
+But, Cypher prevents accidental deletion of edges.
 Therefore, the above
 query will report an error.
 Instead, you need to use the `DETACH` keyword, which
 will remove edges from a node you are deleting.
 The following should work and
 *delete everything* in the database.